-Much as I think LinkedIn Today has been changed for the worse, it is an amazing hub of news from around the globe so start there.
+Much as I think LinkedIn Today [now Pulse] has been changed for the worse, it is an amazing hub of news from around the globe so start there.
 Find articles that are relevant to your industry or niche and share them.

 I recommend you use a scheduling service like Bufferapp; stack it with articles and your comments, sharing them to LinkedIn, Twitter and your Facebook page during the day.
 You may like to try Do Share for Google+ as well.

 Amongst your 4 – 5 daily articles, it will be less offensive to drop in a job.
 And what about doing it more personably?
 “Can you help, I can’t find anyone for this job?” will evoke a better response than “New job:”

 The big difference between it and the aforementioned broadcasting, is that you can encourage your fans or employees to use it and it will share an appropriate or random job just once a day or once per week.
 So it avoids overkill.